Tight Virginia governor’s race tests Biden’s strength

 The Democrat has spent months trying to put Youngkin on defense by casting him as an ally of Trump, who remains unpopular in parts of Virginia.
 Youngkin has responded by delicately trying to appeal to the former president’s most ardent supporters without moving so close to Trump that he might alienate moderates.

-Youngkin says he supports “election integrity,” a nod at Trump’s lies that the 2020 presidential election was stolen, while also focusing on education and business-friendly policies.
-But the GOP candidate has never campaigned in person with Trump.
-The former president instead called into a tele-rally late Monday, without Youngkin’s participation.

-Associated Press writers Ben Finley in Norfolk, Virginia, and Jill Colvin in New York contributed to this report.
+Associated Press writers Ben Finley in Norfolk, Virginia, Hank Kurz in Richmond, Virginia, and Jill Colvin in New York contributed to this report.